devkcud/VesperaFX/README.md

 ## 🧯 Support

 This isn't a framework, it is a toolbox.
-If you want help with porting it to Unity or making a feature for it, let me know.
+If you need help integrating or customizing, feel free to reach out via GitHub issues or social media.